aodysseos/homeo/README.md

-# homeo
+# Homeo
-Web App for hackthecrisis(hackcyprus).
+A Web App (MVP) developed for hackthecrisis(hackcyprus) 2020.
 Platform for Instructor and people to connect by booking virtual classes that will happened on a zoom meeting.